Adolph Cornelis van Bruggen: In the Netherlands

-In Leiden, Dolf was charged with the education of undergraduates in Systematic Zoology.
-In 1969 he received his Ph.D. with the thesis '‘Studies on the land molluscs of Zululand with notes on the distribution of land molluscs in Southern Africa’'.
-His supervisor was Prof. Dr Leo Brongersma, director of the Rijksmuseum van Natuurlijke Historie.
+At Leiden University, van Bruggen taught undergraduates in Systematic Zoology.
+In 1969 he received his Ph.D. with the thesis Studies on the land molluscs of Zululand with notes on the distribution of land molluscs in Southern Africa.

-Dolf arrived at the rise of The Roaring Sixties at the university, with students claiming more say and quickly becoming on familiar terms with their teachers.
-However, for most students he remained ‘Dr van Bruggen’ until they had finished their Ph.D. and were found to be at the same level.
-Nonetheless, his lectures were highly appreciated and much to his own surprise he was once voted "most popular teacher".
-Students received his almost yearly excursions to Antwerp Zoo with much enthusiasm.

-Although officially employed by the University, his actual place of work was a few minutes away at the Rijksmuseum van Natuurlijke Historie.
-This enabled him to consult the extensive library and to work with the collection of the museum.
-Each year he and Wenda travelled to London, to visit the Natural History Museum and meet colleagues and friends.
+Although officially employed by the University, his actual place of work was a few minutes away at the Rijksmuseum van Natuurlijke Historie, where his supervisor was Prof. Dr Leo Brongersma, director of the museum.

-Besides his work he devoted much time to organisations which he felt needed his support.
-The Dutch Malacological Society (Nederlandse Malacologische Vereniging, NMV) benefitted most from his energy, where he served as Secretary (1953–1956), interim President (1970–1972) and Treasurer (1983–1986) on the Board.
-Incidentally, Wenda served also as Treasurer of the NMV during several years.
-Dolf was editor of the Correspondentieblad (1951–1953) and, after a short interruption, again from 1954 to 1956.
-Moreover, he acted for more than 40 years as editor and editor-in-chief of Basteria, scientific journal of the Dutch Malacological Society (from 1968 to present).
+Besides his work he devoted much time to various organizations.
+With the Dutch Malacological Society (Nederlandse Malacologische Vereniging, NMV), he served as Secretary (1953–1956), interim President (1970–1972) and Treasurer (1983–1986) on the Board.
+He was editor of the Correspondentieblad (1951–1953) and, after a short interruption, again from 1954 to 1956.
+Since 1968, he has been editor, then editor-in-chief, of Basteria, the scientific journal of NMV.
 He was elected Honorary Member of the Society in 1999.